warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

-The measurement of throughput is a simple count of the number of events of each type, per second, where the second is a sliding window.
+The measurement of throughput is a simple count of the number of events of each type, per second, where the second is a _sliding_ window.
-If your account exceeds the number of events for the tier, requests are rejected until the number of events within the sliding window no longer exceeds the number available within the tier.
+If your account exceeds the number of events for the plan configuration, requests are rejected until the number of events within the sliding window no longer exceeds the number available within the plan configuration.
-It might be easier to think of the sliding one second window as being any consecutive period of 1,000 milliseconds.
+It might help to think of the sliding one-second window as being any consecutive period of 1,000 milliseconds.

 For example,
-if you are on the Standard-2 tier, your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
+if you are on the Standard plan and have selected the tier that offers 200 lookups per second, your account might make a maximum of 200 lookup requests during a consecutive period of 1,000 milliseconds (1 second).
 Subsequent lookup requests made during the sliding 1,000 millisecond period are rejected until the number of lookup requests in that period drops below 200 again.